leonicolas/computer-8bits/README.md

 The register works using a D flip-flop for store a bit.
 Each 8-bits register uses 8 D flip-flop for store a byte (8-bits).

-This processor will use 5 registers:
+This processor will use 6 registers:

 1) Program counter register (PC)
 2) Register A connected to the ALU
 3) Register B connected to the ALU
 4) Instruction register
 5) Memory address register
+6) Output register

 The RAM memory used in this computer also uses the 8-bits registry.